 The Rancho Santiago Community College District owns and operates a variety of information resources, including hardware, software, and Internet access.
-These information resources are provided solely for the use of RSCCD students, faculty, and staff in support of the education, research, academic development, and public service programs of RSCCD.
+These information resources are provided solely for the use of RSCCD students, faculty, and staff (and employees rather than faculty/ staff?) in support of the education, research, academic development, and public service programs of RSCCD.

 RSCCD information resources provide access to information content and communication worldwide.
 Access to, and use of, these information resources is a privilege, which is to be used responsibly.
 RSCCD information resources users must respect the rights of other users, respect the integrity of the information resources, and observe all relevant RSCCD Board Policies, Administrative Regulations, and federal, state, and local laws.
 All students, faculty, and staff are responsible for seeing that these RSCCD information resources are used in an appropriate, effective, efficient, ethical, and lawful manner, including but not limited to the illegal downloading and/ or unauthorized distribution of copyrighted material, including peer-to-peer file sharing.
 Violations of Federal copyright laws may subject the violator to civil and criminal penalties as well as disciplinary action.